Fast-track oilfield development

 The Wassana field is estimated to hold recoverable reserves of approximately 13.6 million barrels of oil and is expected to deliver for seven years.
 Reserves within the G10/48 block are located within thin and stacked layers of fluvial sandstone reservoirs deposited approximately 20 million years ago.

-The development of the offshore oilfield primarily involves the installation of a mobile offshore production unit (MOPU), a floating storage and offloading vessel (FSO) and a catenary anchor leg mooring (CALM) buoy.
+The development of the offshore oilfield primarily involves the installation of a mobile offshore production unit (MOPU), floating storage and offloading vessel (FSO) and a catenary anchor leg mooring (CALM) buoy.
 A jack-up rig will drill up to 15 development wells, including 14 producer wells and one water disposal well.
 Half of the wells at the field are expected to bedrilled horizontally.

 The processing facility for the project is MOPU Ingenium, which separates the oil, water and gas from the wells.
 The produced gas is reused as fuel for onboard generators, whereas the produced water is pumped back into the reservoir.